Familial Status Discrimination

 According to the U.S. Department of Labor, “Among married-couple families with children, 97.5 percent had at least one employed parent in 2019, and 64.2 percent had both parents employed.”
-It’s no secret that working families in New York face unique challenges–including discriminatory treatment in the workplace.
+It’s no secret that working families in New York face unique challenges–including familial status discrimination in the workplace.

 What is Familial Status Discrimination?

-Familial status discrimination, also known as marital and parental status discrimination, is discrimination that occurs in the workplace (or housing) based upon an employee’s (or tenants) marital status or if they have children or not.
-Discrimination is not just against those who are married with children but can also occur against those who are single, or any combination thereof.
+Familial status discrimination, also known as marital and parental status discrimination, is discrimination that occurs in the workplace or housing.
+It’s based upon an employee’s or tenant’s marital status or if they have children or not.
+Familial status discrimination is not only against married people with children.
+It can also happen against those who are single or any combination thereof.

-- Being passed for a promotion because an employer believes that because of age, marital status, etc. that the employee will soon become pregnant and stop working as efficiently
+- Employers pass someone up for a promotion because an employer believes that because of age, marital status, etc., they will not work as hard.
+For example, the employer believes that because the employee will soon become pregnant, they will stop working as efficiently.

-- Being terminated after notifying an employer that the employee has become pregnant
+- Employment termination after notifying an employer that the employee has become pregnant.

 New York State Legislation Protections Against Familial Status Discrimination